An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Less Common Forms of Psoriasis

-Guttate psoriasis can occur as the initial outbreak of psoriasis, often in children and young adults 1 - 3 weeks after a viral or bacterial (usually streptococcal) respiratory or throat infection.
+Guttate psoriasis can occur as the initial outbreak of psoriasis, often in children and young adults 1 to 3 weeks after a viral or bacterial (usually streptococcal) respiratory or throat infection.
 A family history of psoriasis and stressful life events are also highly linked with the start of guttate psoriasis.

 Patches usually appear as smooth inflamed areas without a scaly surface.
 They occur in the folds of the skin, such as under the armpits or breast, or in the groin.